 4. Choose dental chews and treats that are proven to reduce plaque

-Dental treats, toys, and food are a great way to clean your pet’s mouth in between brushings.
+Dental treats, toys, and foods are a great way to clean your pet’s mouth in between brushings.
 These products are designed to help scrape the teeth as your dog chews, scrubbing away plaque and residual food particles.
-Dental treats aren’t a substitute for daily brushing, but they can help keep your pet’s breath fresh.
+The best dental chews for dogs aren’t a substitute for daily brushing, but they can help keep your pet’s breath fresh.
 Look for products labeled with the Veterinary Oral Health Council (VOHC) seal, which indicates that the product has been tested and proven to reduce plaque.
-Read our guide to the best dental chews for dogs for some buying advice.

 5. Try using water additives for low-maintenance dental care